travier/fedora-atomic-desktops-devel/README.md

-Each variant is described in a YAML [treefile](https://coreos.github.io/rpm-ostree/treefile/) which is then used by rpm-ostree to compose an ostree commit with the package requested.
+Each variant is described in a YAML [treefile](https://coreos.github.io/rpm-ostree/treefile/) which is then used by rpm-ostree to compose an ostree commit or OCI image with the package requested.

 In the Fedora infrastructure, composes are made via [pungi](https://pagure.io/pungi) with the configuration from: